GoBootcamp/book/chapters/concurrency.md

 is being called before the channel is being emptied, but that is fine, the goroutine will wait until the channel is available.
-We then read a first value from the channel, which frees a spot and out goroutine can push its value to the channel.
+We then read a first value from the channel, which frees a spot and our goroutine can push its value to the channel.

 [Go tour page](http://tour.golang.org/#67)